cesco345/protein_solubility_prediction/README.md

 # Protein Solubility Prediction

 This project predicts protein solubility based on sequence composition and profile data.
+A Python-based protein solubility prediction tool, building on the Protein-sol algorithm developed by the Warwicker group at the University of Manchester.

 ## Installation